maxxrichard/census_data_ANN/README.md

 <tr>
 <td>fnlwgt</td>
 <td>Continuous</td>
 <td>The number of people the census  takers believe that observation  represents (sample weight).
-This  variable will not be used.</td>
+This  variable is not used.</td>
 </tr>
 <tr>
 <td>education</td>